Maoi and St. John's Wort: Can You Take Them Together?

 Why is this important?

-Serotonin syndrome is a clinical emergency.
-Early signs include agitation, sweating, shivering, dilated pupils, tachycardia, and hyperreflexia.
-Severe cases progress to hyperthermia above 40 C, muscle rigidity, rhabdomyolysis, seizures, disseminated intravascular coagulation, and death.
-There is no specific antidote; care is supportive.
-Onset can be within hours of combining the two agents.
+Serotonin syndrome.
+Early signs include agitation, sweating, shivering, dilated pupils, a racing heart, and overactive reflexes.
+Severe cases can progress to high fever, muscle rigidity, muscle breakdown, seizures, and clotting problems.
+There is no specific antidote; care is supportive, and onset can be within hours of combining the two.

 What should you do?